axonotes/axogen/website/docs/05-commands.md

 });
 ```

-Your function gets a context object with access to the current working
+Your function gets a context object with everything you need - current
-directory, environment variables, and your full configuration.
+directory, environment variables, and your full config.

 ## String Commands with Help